What it’s like spending Christmas at the bottom of the world

 “And I just like people, so I’m out in the morning or the evening talking to people at the campsite.
 I really enjoy it.”

-There are a few Christmas decorations strewn across the small information centre, but Ms Wilson said she expected campers coming up next week to bring more.
+There are a few Christmas decorations strewn across the small information centre, but Ms Wilson said she expected campers arriving next week to bring more.

 “We’ve seen some vehicles go by with little garlands on,” she said.